Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Background: Open-Ended RL as a Bridge to NeuroAI

 \subsection{Joint Behavioral and Neural Analyses for Artificial Agents}

 To date, open-ended RL benchmarks have not drawn sustained interest from neuroscience or cognitive science, leading to a lack of deeper analysis frameworks in this research area.
 One reason is that few open-ended tasks reflect how animals explore, plan, and decide \citep{niv2021primacy,wise2024naturalistic}.
 Thus, there is a need for more naturalistic benchmarks—and for analysis pipelines that study agents with the same rigor applied to animal behavior and neural computation.
 Recent neuroscience and cognitive science work has primarily applied brain-inspired tools to ML systems for comparing internal representations \cite{schrimpf2018brain, richards2019deep, schrimpf2020integrative, nonaka2021brain, saxe2021if, ostrow2023beyond, momennejad2023evaluating, soni2024conclusions, wang2024investigating, carvalho2024predictive}.
 This lack of behavioral emphasis mirrors limitations in how internal dynamics are typically studied—often in isolation from behavior, or without the tools needed to reveal structure.
-To date, most of this work has focused on representational similarity, not on joint analysis of behavior and underlying computation.
-A few recent exceptions—mostly outside RL—have begun to explore this connection \citep{momennejad2023evaluating, yesiltepe2023entropy, hwang2023grid, chung2023thinker,schneider2023learnable}.
+To date, most of this work has focused on representational similarity, not on joint analysis of behavior and underlying neural computation.
+A few recent exceptions—mostly outside RL—have begun to explore interpretability with a greater focus on behavior \citep{momennejad2023evaluating, yesiltepe2023entropy, hwang2023grid, chung2023thinker,schneider2023learnable}.
+Researchers have also made calls for more interpretability work in the RL domain as well \citep{abney2025advancing, verma2018programmatically, cheng2025survey}.

 Despite this challenge, a key lesson from neuroscience is that neural activity alone is often insufficient to explain computation \citep{niv2021primacy, hirsch1986nothing, jonas2017could, geirhos2023don, linsley2025AIbrain}.
 For example, recent findings show that common similarity metrics can yield inconsistent conclusions \citep{ soni2024conclusions,cui2022deconfounded}.
 Several recent works argue that neuroAI should prioritize aligning behavior and internal dynamics in naturalistic settings, rather than relying on coarse similarity metrics in toy tasks \citep{cao2024explanatory, linsley2025AIbrain}.
 We thus adopt a behavior-first approach to studying DRL agents in the naturalistic, open-ended task ForageWorld, characterizing their strategies and internal representations using neuroscience-inspired tools—as is done in biological systems.